 Record videos and photos with the press of a button.
-Glasses are water-resistant and can be submerged in shallow water.
+Water-resistant and can be submerged in shallow water.
 Sync wirelessly when your phone is nearby.
 A variety of format options, including vertical, widescreen, and circular.
-Can shoot up to 70 videos before recharging is required.
-Charging case, USB cable, and cleaning cloth included.

 Only shoots 30 seconds of video.
 Some wearers find the large frames a little uncomfortable.

-There’s some sound leakage with the glasses, so people around you may be able to hear your music.
+There’s some sound leakage, so people around you may be able to hear your music.

 These days, having a smartphone means you have a camera and video recorder in your pocket at all times.
-But sometimes you might want a hands-free way to record the sights and sounds you’re taking in or listen to your favorite tunes during a workout.
+Sometimes you might want a hands-free way to record the sights and sounds you’re taking in or listen to your favorite tunes during a workout.
 You need smart glasses.